cosmos/gaia/docs/migration/cosmoshub-3.md

 1. Verify you are currently running the correct version (v4.0.0) of the _Gaia_:

-    The upgrade time as agreed upon by governance:

-    **February 18, 2021 at 06:00 UTC**

    ```bash
     $ gaiad version --long
     name: gaia